ducalex/retro-go/README.md

 ## Changing the launcher's images
 All images used by the launcher (headers, logos) are located in `launcher/images`.
 If you edit them you must run the `launcher/gen_images.py` script to regenerate `images.c`.
 Magenta (rgb(255, 0, 255) / 0xF81F) is used as the transparency colour.

-## Changing or adding fonts
-Fonts are found in `components/retro-go/fonts`.
-There are basic instructions in `fonts.h` on how to add fonts.
-In short you need to generate a font.c file and add it to fonts.h.
-It'll try to add better instructions soon...

 ## Capturing crash logs
 When a panic occurs, Retro-Go has the ability to save debugging information to `/sd/crash.log`.
 This provides users with a simple way of recovering a backtrace (and often more) without having to install drivers and serial console software.
 A weak hook is installed into esp-idf panic's putchar, allowing us to save each chars in RTC RAM.
 Then, after the system resets, we can move that data to the sd card.
 You will find a small esp-idf patch to enable this feature in tools/patches.